 Introducing Enterprise Resource Planning (ERP) into an organisation results in much tighter financial controls by joining up all of the systems and processes that control an organisation’s resources.

 “…Matt Nichols provided an essential service during his time with me.
 He was professional, reliable, consistent and delivered what I asked for.
 I would be happy to re-hire him for suitable work…” Mark Milton (22 September 2011).

 Traditionally Enterprise Resource Planning was something larger organisations in mature markets embarked on after recognising the need to cut costs in order to remain competitive.
 Nowadays that is changing and although at the top end products like SAP still rule there are now Enterprise Resource Planning systems on the market suitable for small and medium sized organisations.
 Filemaker is an excellent product for small companies and can be built specifically to each clients needs, whilst SalesForce.com has expanded from a cloud based Customer Relationship Management (CRM) to now offer a full and complete Enterprise Resource Planning capability for medium sized organisations.
-Both products are explored in much greater detail on our blog.

 Arguably the biggest challenge of introducing any Enterprise Resource Planning system to an organisation is that many staff will fail to grasp the enormity of the change and discipline required to operate joined up systems.
 This immediately creates a risk of having very expensive software that only a few people internally can understand and use effectively.
 In the case of Oracle and SAP both products are complex and therefore massively absorbing just to develop and configure, and because organisations have to keep within tight financial and timescale budgetary constraints, many underestimate the investment required to bring staff on board.